Bespoke Gene Therapy Consortium (BGTC)

 Rare Diseases and the Promise of Gene Therapy

 About 10,000 known diseases are considered “rare,” meaning they affect fewer than 200,000 people in the United States.
-Collectively, rare diseases are hardly rare; 25–30 million people in the United States have rare diseases that diminish their quality of life and threaten their health.
+Collectively, rare diseases are hardly rare; millions of people in the United States have rare diseases that diminish their quality of life and threaten their health.
 Moreover, they have significantly higher medical expenses, as medical care costs three to five times more for individuals with rare diseases than for individuals without rare diseases.

 The BGTC is the first AMP initiative focused on rare diseases and the sixth AMP initiative overall.
 It also is the first to focus on a therapeutic platform.